michaelryap/framer-tutorial/README.md

 **Step 8: Modify how the FAB animates between states**

-When creating motion studies with Keynote, UX designers often rely on Keynote's "Magic Move" functionality.
+When creating motion studies with Keynote, UX designers often rely on Keynote’s “Magic Move” functionality.

-One one hand, Magic Move is great—we are able to quickly able sketch change over time.
-On the other hand, we don't have the ability to control *how* Keynote animates objects from one state to another.
+One one hand, Magic Move is great—we are quickly able to sketch change over time.
+On the other hand, we don’t have the ability to control *how* Keynote animates objects from one state to another.

 Fortunately, Framer gives us fine control of animation effects via `.animationOptions`.

+`inbox.fab.states.animationOptions = curve: "spring(300, 30, 0)"`

+David notes:

+>There are some ways to define the type of animations.
+But *spring* gives the most natural results.
+So most of the time you use *spring* instead of *linear* or *ease*.
+The three values inside the parentheses are [tension, friction, and velocity](http://nlevin.com/framer/#26) in order.
+I mostly find right animation by adjusting *tension* and *friction* leaving *velocity* as 0.
+I just start with “300, 30, 0” then change them later.
+You can play with them in Noah Levin’s [tutorial page](http://nlevin.com/framer/#27).